-Some cookies are essential to the running of the website, while others (analytics) help us to make improvements.
-We also incorporate functionality from other websites, such as video, social media feeds and ReachDeck (text-to-speech and translations services) which may set cookies.
+We use essential cookies to make this website work.
+Additional cookies help us to make improvements (analytics) or are set when we incorporate functionality from other websites, such as video, social media feeds and ReachDeck (text-to-speech and translations).
 More on how we use cookies

 This website uses text-to-speech software called ReachDeck to read and / or translate its content.
-To use ReachDeck, you must allow ReachDeck cookies; the ReachDeck icon will then appear at the bottom right of your screen.
+To use ReachDeck, you must allow ReachDeck cookies; the ReachDeck icon will then appear at the bottom of your screen.

 You can find out more about how ReachDeck uses cookies or change your cookie preferences at any time by going to our cookies page.